 2.2.
 Central Park: The perfect winter picture

 Central Park in winter becomes a snowy wonderland with frozen lakes, snow-covered trees, and a peaceful atmosphere.
-It is an ideal place to stroll, take pictures, or participate in activities such as ice skating at Wollman Rink.
+It is an ideal place to stroll, take photos, or participate in activities such as ice skating at Wollman Rink.

 2.3.
 Rockefeller Center: Symbol of New York winter